k-bosko/k-bosko.github.io/_posts/2019-08-28-Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-II.md

 -----------------------------------------------
 ### HOW TO CHANGE FONT SIZE/FONT TYPE OF CODE?

-There are two different code highlichters - one type for code highlighted with backticks and another one for code blocks.

-To change size/background color of code highlighted with `` (backticks):
+To change size/background color of inline code highlighted with `` (backticks):

 * Navigate to `_base.scss`
 * Change font-size in this part of code :